Online EMDR therapy for men in recovery in Florida and Maine

 With gentle eye movements, taps, or tones, we’ll reprocess stuck memories at your pace.

-Wrap up:
+Wrapping up:

 Clear blue sky with the sun shining brightly, a few clouds, calm ocean water, and a sandy shoreline in the foreground.